SITHGAM022 (RCG)

 Brenton Miller

-This course is delivered over 6 hours in a face-to-face classroom environment by a qualified trainer and assessor.
+This course is delivered over 6 hours (plus breaks) in a classroom or virtual classroom environment by a Liquor & Gaming NSW approved trainer.

 Education entry requirements